quzeem91/Danny_ma-SQL-Challenge-week-2-soln/README.md

 ---
 **7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?**

+    WITH pizza_change as (
+    SELECT c.customer_id,r.order_id,p.pizza_name ,
-    WITH pizza_change as (SELECT c.customer_id,r.order_id,p.pizza_name ,CASE WHEN c.extras ='' THEN '0'
+    	   CASE WHEN c.extras ='' THEN '0'
                 WHEN c.extras IS NULL THEN '0'
                 WHEN c.extras='null' THEN '0'
                 ELSE c.extras END as extras,
     	   CASE WHEN exclusions ='' THEN '0'
     		WHEN c.exclusions IS NULL THEN '0'
                 WHEN c.exclusions='null' THEN '0'
                 ELSE c.exclusions END as exclusions
     FROM pizza_runner.runner_orders r
     JOIN pizza_runner.customer_orders c
     ON r.order_id=c.order_id AND r.pickup_time != 'null'